-By the end of 2000, two major orthopedic companies—DePuy (France) and Smith & Nephew (US)—reported unusual brittle fracture rates had increased from 0.002% to 8.000% in the St. Gobain Desmarquest femoral heads.
+By the end of 2000, two major orthopedic companies—DePuy (France) and Smith & Nephew (US)—reported unusual brittle fracture rates had increased from 0.002% to 8.000%.
 The French Medical Agency and the FDA issued recall notices and, subsequently, many lawsuits were filed.17 Masonis et al18 found the tunnel furnace and batch furnace exhibited the same temperature profiles on heating to a maximum temperature of 1450°C but differed in their cooling stage, which was three times shorter for the tunnel furnace than for the batch furnace.
 Examination of the failed femoral heads revealed a significant increase in the level of the monoclinic phase of zirconia.
-In fact, a 100% transformation from the tetragonal to monoclinic phases was found near the bore surface in a failed head from the tunnel furnace.
+In fact, a 100% transformation from the tetragonal to monoclinic phases was found near the femoral-head bore surface in a failed head from the tunnel furnace.
 The failure was associated with accelerated aging.
-This is an important lesson on the sensitivity in the processing steps required to produce a reliable milling material.
+This is an example of the sensitivity in the processing steps required to produce a reliable milling material.

 If a laboratory is concerned about the source of a particular milling material, it can request testing.
 The Tosoh Corporation can analyze and confirm whether its powder was used in milling blocks, free of charge.